Tree Preservation, Management and Removal

 Tree Removal Applications

-Applications may be submitted online by clicking "Submit and Sign" once you have completed the form, or downloaded as a PDF by clicking the "Download Original" button.
+Applications may be submitted online by clicking "Submit and Sign" once you have completed the form, or downloaded as a PDF by clicking the printer icon "Print document without submitting".
+Tree removal permits are available and should be submitted for any trees you want to remove, regardless of tree size, type, or location.
+A maximum of ten trees per property per year are allowed to be removed.

 Tree City USA Logo